 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

 The world economy is affected by money that is illegally acquired and used for illegitimate purposes.
 Large amounts of money are laundered every year, posing a threat to the global economy and its security.

-The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out principles in relation to anti-money laundering efforts.
+The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out principles in relation to AML efforts.
 Neither Sampo nor any of the Group companies enter into business relationships with customers who act contrary to the law or sound business practices.
 When providing insurance services, Sampo Group companies always follow authority regulations and required due diligence to prevent money laundering, terrorist financing, and other illegal activities.